When did you start at NBP?

 Why did you get into Psychology in the first place?

-I was a Naturopath and Nutritionist in my first career and I began to have an increasing fascination for the impact physical health has on mental health so I started to investigate more, which lead me back into the university space to study Health Psychology.
+I was a Nutritionist in my first career and I began to have an increasing fascination for the impact physical health has on mental health so I started to investigate more, which lead me back into the university space to study Health Psychology.
 I still draw from my previous education and experience and it certainly informs the lifestyle suggestions I discuss with my clients and many of them appreciate this.

 What would you have done if you didn’t become a Psychologist?